 The Challenges of Providing Food and Water Sustainably

 Right here in Illinois, we can see firsthand how demand impacts our lands and waters.
-Located among fertlie soils and two of our greatest freshwater resources—the Mississippi River and the Great Lakes—Illinois is one of the country's leading agricultural producers.
-Farmland covers 27 million acres—about 75 percent of the state's total land area—and agricultural commodities generate more than $19 billion annually.
+Located among fertile soils and two of our greatest freshwater resources—the Mississippi River and the Great Lakes—Illinois is one of the country's leading agricultural producers.
+Farmland covers 27 million acres—about 75% of the state's total land area—and agricultural commodities generate more than $19 billion annually.
 This output ranks Illinois third nationally in the export of agricultural commodities.

 But this incredible productivity comes at a cost.
 The use of the land to grow the food the world needs is impacting soil health and causing erosion into our streams, rivers and lakes.
 Illinois is also currently a leading contributor of both nitrogen and phosphorus (two nutrients used to fertilize crops) to the Mississippi River and the Gulf of Mexico.
-An excess of these nutrients can impact drinking water supplies, wildlife habitat, and cause toxic algal blooms.
+An excess of these nutrients can impact drinking water supplies and wildlife habitat and can cause toxic algal blooms.

 What's Happening in Illinois Right Now?

 Research by The Nature Conservancy (TNC) and partners in Illinois highlights how key changes could improve an innovative program that helps farmers install wetlands on their land to help clear up rivers and streams in Illinois.

 Since 2000, Illinois farmers have worked with TNC researchers and their partners in the Mackinaw River watershed of central Illinois to implement conservation practices.
 More recently, this has included small tile-treatment wetlands along the edges of fields to reduce the amount of nutrients that flow downstream.